Ugo Grappasonni

 Ugo Grappasonni (8 May 1922 – 16 February 1999) was an Italian professional golfer.

+Career

-Grappasonni was born in Rome and was one of the leading golfers in Italy, winning his national open twice, in 1950 and 1954, and the National Omnium on four occasions.
+In 1922, Grappasonni was born in Rome, Italy.
+He was one of the leading golfers in Italy, winning his national open twice, in 1950 and 1954, and the National Omnium on four occasions.
 He also won the French, Dutch and Swiss Opens, the latter twice.
-His son, Silvio, is also a professional golfer.

 Grappasonni was also a teaching professional at the Villa d'Este Golf Club.
 Along with Aldo Casera and Alfonso Angelini he founded the Professional Golfer's Association of Italy in 1962.
 The three men were known as the "three musketeers".

+Personal life

+His son, Silvio, is also a professional golfer.